-For mortgages originated and held for investment, mortgage fee income and related expenses are recognized when the loan is originated.
+For mortgages originated and sold to investors, mortgage fee income and related expenses are recognized when the loan is originated.

 As a standard in the industry, the Company receives payments on the mortgage loans during the time period between the sale date and settlement or repurchase date.
-During the period the Company services these loans through Security National Life, its life insurance subsidiary.
+During this period the Company services these loans through Security National Life, its life insurance subsidiary.